 - Are not intended to marginalize students who are unable to or have chosen not to be vaccinated.

 The expectations outlined below and in our FAQ align with the guidance given by the CDC, and they comply with an executive order issued by the governor of Illinois and public health order issued by the city of Chicago.

-Do you plan to be on-campus in the fall?
+Do you plan to be on-campus?
 Let us know how you will be attending classes before the semester starts.
 We want to plan well to support our student body, as students continue to live on-campus or commute and study through the Hyflex format off-campus.
-All students are required to fill out the Fall 2021 Intentions Form.
+All students are required to fill out the Housing Intentions Form.

 Chicago Campus Vaccination Policy

 Students, faculty and employees on the Chicago campus are required to be vaccinated for COVID-19 per the Governor’s Executive Order on August 26, 2021.
 This executive order requires public and private colleges to adhere to a statewide mandate regarding face coverings and COVID-19 vaccination.
 This state mandate impacts students and employees working or enrolled at Moody Bible Institute’s Chicago campus.
 Moody leadership seeks to respect and honor everyone’s personal choice and religious convictions about the vaccination while maintaining the health and safety of our staff and students, and compliance with state laws.
 Therefore, we support your right to apply for available medical or religious exemptions from the vaccination mandate and get tested weekly.
 We have a simple exemption application process, which Student Life emailed students on September 1st, 2021.
 Our goal is to provide a student life experience this year that allows as much freedom from restrictions as possible, within these limits, while still keeping our community safe.
 Employees at the Spokane campus are also required to follow the State of Washington guidelines to provide proof of vaccination or approved exemption.